 At school, I was happy in art classes – finding myself in a different way from in other subjects.
-And I am still learning what that means through daily practice, because I never went to Art College.
+And I am still learning what that means through daily practice.

-Instead, I read English at Oxford University.
-Then I became an English teacher, adviser and, for the past ten years, directed a writing project.
+In 1973, rather than go to art college, I went to university and read English.
+Then I became an English teacher, adviser and, for ten years, directed a writing project until 2020.

 Education systems which rely on algorithms have a problem with the arts because they complicate things.
 The arts are ways of critiquing, celebrating and being in the world far beyond what we 'know'.
 They can strengthen the voice of the oppressed and thereby build a more responsible and reflective society.
 'If we all think the same way, none of us probably thinks very much.'
 Pasi Sahlberg

 Now, in my retirement, I am lucky to have more time to paint and write and work for my local community.